turner-pacer/battleship/README.md

 # Battleship Game

+__NOTE__ as the discussion, the code is not necessary to be implemented in C# as per in the PDF; therefore, I chose TypeScript as it's one of the existing languages (*I think*)

 ## Requirement

 The task is to implement a Battleship state-tracker for a single player that must support the following logic: